-14 COM(2009) 200.
+(16) COM(2009) 200.

-teachers and trainers and school leaders needs to equip them with the pedagogical and other competences necessary to take on the new roles implicit in this approach.
-It is also vital to make the teaching profession more attractive.

-• We need to strengthen those competences required to engage in further learning and the labour market which are often closely interrelated.
-This means further developing the key competences approach beyond the school sector, in VET and adult learning, and ensuring that higher education outcomes are more relevant to the needs of the labour market.
+- The continuing professional development of all teachers and trainers and school leaders needs to equip them with the pedagogical and other competences necessary to take on the new roles implicit in this approach.
+It is also vital to make the teaching profession more attractive and better supported. - We need to strengthen those competences required to engage in further learning and the labour market which are often closely interrelated.
+This means further developing the key competences approach beyond the school sector, in adult learning and in VET linked to the Copenhagen process, and ensuring that higher education outcomes are more relevant to the needs of the labour market.
 It also means developing ways of evaluating and recording transversal competences, skills and attitudes that are relevant for access to work and further learning.
 A common 'language' bridging the worlds of education/training and work needs to be developed to make it easier for citizens and employers to see how key competences and learning outcomes are relevant to tasks and occupations.
 This would further facilitate citizens' occupational and geographical mobility.